steqeq/0000/docs/how-to/fine-tuning-llms/profiling-and-debugging.rst

    llvm-objdump --disassemble-all path/to/code-object.co

-Consider turning off memory caching strategies both within the ROCm stack and PyTorch, where possible.
+Consider turning off memory caching strategies both within the ROCm stack and PyTorch where possible.
 This will give the debug agent the best chance at finding the memory fault where it originates.
 Otherwise, it could be masked by writing past the end of a cached block within a larger allocation.